 Current Research Projects

-Most active research occurring in the lab is being undertaken by Dr. Colin Grier as part of his on-going research on the Northwest Coast of North America.
+Most active research occurring in the lab is being undertaken by Dr. Erin Thornton as part of on-going research into ancient Mesoamerica.

-Graduate students working under Dr. Grier’s supervision also are actively using the collection.
+Graduate students working under Dr. Thornton’s supervision also are actively using the collection.

-From time to time, help with managing and updating the collections is needed.
-WSU anthropology undergraduates in particular are encouraged to contact Colin Grier, the lab director if you would like to volunteer your time in the lab.
+From time to time, help with accessioning, organizing and updating the collections is needed.
+WSU anthropology undergraduates in particular are encouraged to contact Erin Thornton, the lab director, if interested in volunteering your time in the lab.